biolink/biolink-model/docs/index.md

      * [reaction balanced](reaction_balanced.md)
      * [reaction direction](reaction_direction.md) - the direction of a reaction as constrained by the direction_enum (ie: left_to_right, neutral, etc.)
      * [reaction side](reaction_side.md) - the side of a reaction being modeled (ie: left or right)
+     * [relation](relation.md) - The relation which describes an association between a subject and an object in a more granular manner.
+Usually this is a term from Relation Ontology, but it can be any edge CURIE.
      * [sequence localization attribute](sequence_localization_attribute.md) - An attribute that can be applied to a genome sequence localization edge.
 These edges connect a nucleic acid entity such as an exon to an entity such as a chromosome.
 Edge properties are used to ascribe specific positional information and other metadata to the localization.
 In pragmatic terms this can be thought of as columns in a GFF3 line.
          * [base coordinate](base_coordinate.md) - A position in the base coordinate system.
 Base coordinates start at position 1 instead of position 0.
              * [end coordinate](end_coordinate.md) - The position at which the subject genomic entity ends on the chromosome or other entity to which it is located on.